 Did you know that most women develop at least one ovarian cyst during their lifetime?
-While most are painless, when ovarian cysts cause discomfort, help is available under the care of Lynette W. Tsai, MD, and Monique Leung, MD, of Oahu OB/GYN in Honolulu and Kapolei, Hawaii.
+While most are painless, when ovarian cysts cause discomfort, help is available under the care of Lynette W. Tsai, MD of Oahu OB/GYN in Honolulu and Kapolei, Hawaii.
 If you suspect you have an ovarian cyst, book a diagnostic exam at Oahu OB/GYN right away.
 Scheduling is as simple as a phone call or a visit to the online booking page.

 An ovarian cyst is a fluid-filled sac that develops on or in one of your ovaries.
 You have two ovaries, which contain all of the eggs you were born with.
 Each month, an ovary releases an egg to await fertilization.
 If fertilization does not occur, your egg and the tissue lining your uterus shed during your period.

 Ovarian cysts are incredibly common, and many women have no idea they have a cyst.
 They often resolve on their own without treatment.
 In some cases, however, ovarian cysts can be painful.

 Most cysts are asymptomatic and present no clear signs or signals.
 When symptoms are present, they might include:

 If you experience severe pelvic pain or pain that’s accompanied by vomiting or nausea, seek immediate medical attention.